 Are you interested in managing rainwater more sustainably and saving some money?
 Rainwater Rewards have been designed to encourage property owners to consider managing rainwater when undertaking other improvements to their properties.
 Learn more about the Rainwater Rewards program.

-The first annual stormwater utility bill was sent out to property owners in October.
-Previously, stormwater fees were collected through your property tax.
+Stormwater utility bills are sent out to property owners in October.
+Prior to 2016, stormwater fees were collected through your property tax.
 The new utility is a user-pay system, connecting the impact a property has on the stormwater system directly to the bill.
 Learn more about your stormwater utility bill.

 What is Stormwater?

 Stormwater is rain that lands on hard surfaces and then flows into drains and pipes.

 The stormwater system helps to manage the rain and runoff in Victoria, including:

 - Reducing flooding by moving excess stormwater away from properties

 - Separating some of the oil, metals, sand and soil that would otherwise flow into our waterways and ocean